-At the opposite end of the spectrum, magnesium also improves energy and endurance.
+At the opposite end of the spectrum, health benefits of magnesium include improved energy and endurance.
 Both intravenous (IV) and injected magnesium have been successfully used to treat chronic fatigue, and we often give magnesium shots to patients complaining of low energy.
 These injections, which patients can learn to give themselves, often result in significant increases in energy and vitality.

 Give Magnesium a Try

 Do you have migraine headaches?
 Oral magnesium helps reduce their frequency and severity.
 Are you prone to kidney stones?
-Magnesium and vitamin B6 cut recurrences by 92 percent in one study.
-How about muscle spasms, cramps, or twitches?
+Magnesium and Vitamin B6 cut recurrences by 92 percent in one study.
+How about muscle spasms, cramps or twitches?
 Magnesium will probably help.
-Magnesium supplements even help relieve constipation and back pain.
+The health benefits of magnesium supplements even include relieving constipation and back pain.